TiagoJMartins/ClapprBoard/README.md

 - Create footer.
 - Add wrapper for show info in show-detail.html
 - Minify CSS and JS.
 Concat all JS into a single file.
 Create .maps (Maybe add to watch task?)
-- Work on getting episode information and decent layout to display them.
-- - *EPISODES ARENT GETTING SAVED TO ARRAY AND DEFINITELY NOT TO DATABASE!*
+- Modify way of getting episodes.
+Maybe create Episode model and relate it to the Show model.
+Try server-side querying for the episodes, updating the model automatically and the angular client only has to retrieve it and display it.
 - Implement some sort of "back button". (is it really necessary?)

 https://github.com/strongloop/loopback-getting-started-intermediate/